 33°18'38.16" S 26°31'33.72" E Alt: 549m

-The main inscription on the east side of the memorial relates to the establishment of the town in 1812.
-Proclaimed in August 1812 and named Graham's Town after Lieutenant Colonel John Graham, a British officer.
-Corporal Andries Stockenstrom was also present when the site was chosen.
-The position of the memorial is that of a mimosa tree (Acacia) where the men sat and decided on the site of the town.
-The tree fell in 1842.
+The City of Grahamstown was proclaimed in August 1812 and named Graham's Town after Lieutenant Colonel John Graham, a British officer.
+Captain Andries Stockenstrom was also present when the site was chosen.
+The tree under which the men took the decision was apparently a mimosa tree (Acacia) which fell in 1842.
 The memorial was paid for by public subscription.

 Bronze plaques were originally intended for all four sides.
 A fine sculpted bronze plaque by Dutch sculptor August Falise - commemorating Pioneer Women and the bravery of Elizabeth Salt in 1819 - is the only one and is positioned on the west side.
 Elizabeth Salt is depicted surrounded by Xhosa warriors with spears and shields.
 The following wording is inscribed into the face of the sandstone above the bronze plaque: